HomeBrowse by agesNewborn

 • Paying attention to his or her own hands

-• Shaking, squeezing, chewing, looking at, reaching for, etc. objects
+• Shaking, squeezing, chewing, looking at, and reaching for objects

 Baby Boy in crib Reaching for Toy